Leadbelly

 Oh when those cotton balls get rotten

-You can't pick you
+You can't pick you very much cotton

 In them old cotton fields back home